Kamppi Center: History

 The present-day Narinkka Square occupies an area that originally formed part of the Turku Barracks complex in central Helsinki.
-Constructed in the early 19th century, the barracks served as a major garrison for Russian imperial troops stationed in Finland, and their courtyard and associated drill grounds were integral to the daily military life of the city.
-The presence of this large military installation also influenced the urban structure of the Kamppi district, which for decades remained defined by wide open spaces used for maneuvers and parades.
+Constructed in the early 19th century, the barracks served as a major garrison for Russian imperial troops stationed in Finland.
+In 1918, during the Finnish Civil War, the Turku Barracks were destroyed in fighting between the Red and White factions.